Niko5433/RockPaperScissorsByNiko/README.md

-# RockPaperScissorsByNiko
+# Rock-Paper-Scissors Game
-This is a simple console game "Rock Paper Scissors".
+This is a simple console game "Rock-Paper-Scissors" with a choice of game rounds.